247th Guards Air Assault Regiment: Russia

 In 1992, the brigade relocated to Stavropol.
 In 1994, the brigade received the honorific "Stavropol Cossack".
 From 11 December 1994 to November 1996, the brigade fought in the First Chechen War.
 Colonel Yury Em became brigade commander in 1995.
 On 1 May 1998, it was renamed the 247th Air Assault Regiment and became part of the 7th Guards Airborne Division.
 On 12 September, it received the title "Caucasian Cossack", despite not being all composed of Cossacks.

 From August 1999, the regiment fought in the War of Dagestan.
 It fought in the Battle for Donkey's Ear Height.
 From October 1999 to January 2000, the regiment fought in the Second Chechen War.
 The regiment fought in the battles for Shelkovskaya, Gudermes, Shali, and Argun.
 On 25 November 1999, the regiment captured Novogroznensky, reportedly killing more than 50 Chechen militants.
 Regimental commander Em received the title Hero of the Russian Federation for his leadership.

 Colonel Alexey Naumets became the regiment's commander on 2 June 2007.
 In 2008, the regiment invaded Georgia with the rest of the division.
 It fought in the Battle of Kodori Gorge.
-The regiment was assigned the title 'Guards' on 3 June 2013.
-The regiment contributed a battalion tactical group to participate in the August 2014 Russian military intervention in the War in Donbas.
+The regiment was granted the title 'Guards' on 3 June 2013.
+The regiment contributed a battalion tactical group to participate in the August 2014 Russian military intervention in the war in Donbas.
 A group took part in the battle of Ilovaisk, where a column of regiments' fighting vehicles was photographed by regiment's soldier in front of destroyed R-149BMR command vehicle of the Ukrainian 121st Signal Brigade.
 In March 2015, the regiment opened its museum in Stavropol.

-In the context of the Russia-Ukraine crisis, as of December 2021, the Regiment was deployed in Crimea.
-It took part in the 2022 Russian invasion of Ukraine and its commander Guard Colonel Konstantin Zizevsky was killed in action in February 2022.
-The regiment is being investigated in connection with the war crimes committed in Bucha.
+In the context of the Russia-Ukraine crisis, as of December 2021, the regiment was deployed in Crimea.
+It took part in the Russian invasion of Ukraine and its commander Guard Colonel Konstantin Zizevsky was killed in action in February 2022.
+According to Pavel Filatyev, a former soldier of the 56th Guards Air Assault Regiment, the 247th Regiment was among the Russian military units that entered Kherson on 1 March 2022.
 An ammunition depot and a command post of the 247th Guards Air Assault Regiment was destroyed by Ukrainian forces on 22 August 2022 during the 2022 Chornobaivka attacks.

-On September 9th, 2022, multiple news agencies reported the complete destruction of the unit during the Ukrainian counter-attack in the Kherson region.
+The Regiment took part the Southern Military District's efforts to hold Staromaiorske during the 2023 Ukrainian counteroffensive.
+Ukrainian forces advanced through the grey-zone villages around Staromaiorske and Urozhaine but suffered severe losses and were stopped well before reaching the first main Russian defensive line.
+In September 2023 the regiment was deployed at the southern theatre around the village of Verbove, where its commander Vasily Popov was killed in action.
+In October 2023, the regiment operated in the Orikhiv direction.